OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

 a specific surrogate model, a logistic regression for sin, and a kriging surrogate for cos.
 In this case, no ``default`` was set at all.

+The parameter `x` still only needs to be added once in this case, since the same input is being evaluated for both outputs, thus a need for only one input.

 .. testcode:: Mult_out_parts

     class Simulation(Assembly):